 - Huy Fong Chili Garlic Sauce

-- Cooper Sharp Cheese
+- Pepper Jack OR Cooper Sharp Cheese

 Here’s where not being near Philadelphia might own you:

-- Chip Steak (or THINLY sliced ribeye)
+- Chip Steak (or thinly sliced ribeye)

 - A good roll (many around here prefer Amoroso)

-Well, this isn’t exactly rocket surgery.
-Chop the garlic and onions.
+First, chop the garlic and onions.
 I generally start by cutting the chipped steak into cubes.
 Throw some butter in a decent sized frying pan, and then add your onions and garlic.

 When the garlic and onions start browning, remove them and put them in a bowl.